ympaik87/rfu/README.md

 * Processed Result: the result image with objects with well location
 * Data table: table of RFU values, which are sum of RGB, corresponding to their well location
+* Heatmap: show each RFUs devided by the mean of the 16well RFUs in order to visualize their uniformity.

 ## Requirements